JEP 454: Foreign Function & Memory API

 }

 Segment allocators can be used as building blocks to create arenas that support custom allocation strategies.
 For example, if a large number of native segments will share the same bounded lifetime then a custom arena could use a slicing allocator to allocate the segments efficiently.
-This lets clients enjoy both scalable allocation (thanks to slicing) and deterministic deallocation (thanks to the arena).
+This lets developers enjoy both scalable allocation (thanks to slicing) and deterministic deallocation (thanks to the arena).

 As an example, the following code defines a slicing arena that behaves like a confined arena but internally uses a slicing allocator to respond to allocation requests.
 When the slicing arena is closed, the underlying confined arena is closed, invalidating all segments allocated in the slicing arena.
 (Some details are elided.)